warwalrux/tools/README.md

 REQUIRES: ~/.$USER.cred with a valid OTP-MD5 password inside on a single line.

 ### ghquery
-Query GitHub / return result object using a Personal Access Token
+Query GitHub / return result object

+requires a Personal Access Token in a file somewhere.

+### ghutils

+ghutils is a collection of useful GitHub actions. it also holds GraphQL queries and stuff.
+(GraphQL is arcane AF)

 ### rdns
 Python script that resolves IP addresses in output that is piped to it